vanhieung/workout-vibe/README.md

 ---

 ## License
-**MIT** — use, remix, and share freely.
+**Apache-2.0 license** — use, remix, and share freely.
 Please credit original video creators where appropriate.